kawen25/Projects_Kailey_Wen/README.md

 |   2015 |         4 |         12 |       8 |       9 |     8 |     18 |     16 |        8 |           4 |         8 |          9 |         15 |
 |   2016 |         5 |          9 |      10 |       9 |    10 |      3 |     13 |        0 |           0 |         0 |          0 |          0 |

-We can use a heatmap to help us visualize the relationship.
+I also used a heatmap to help visualize the relationship.

 <iframe
   src="assets/heatmap.html"